-- 35. The DSLPRSC, NPPF and the SGS prioritise the use of brownfield land in sustainable locations.
+33. The DSLPRSC, NPPF and the SGS prioritise the use of brownfield land in sustainable locations.
 The NPPF, paragraph 117 states that strategic policies should set out a clear strategy for accommodating objectively assessed needs, in a way that makes as much use as possible of previously-developed or 'brownfield' land.
-Paragraph 118, part d) emphasises that policies and decisions should promote and support the development of under-utilised land and buildings, especially if this would help to meet identified needs for housing where land supply is constrained and available sites could be used more effectively. - 36.
-SMBC accept that there are exceptional circumstances to justify the release of land currently lying within the Green Belt to accommodate the scale of development needed, particularly to meet the housing need.
+Paragraph 118, part d) emphasises that policies and decisions should promote and support the development of under-utilised land and buildings, especially if this would help to meet identified needs for housing where land supply is constrained and available sites could be used more effectively.

+- 34. SMBC accept that there are exceptional circumstances to justify the release of land currently lying within the Green Belt to accommodate the scale of development needed, particularly to meet the housing need.
 In order to minimise the adverse impact on the Green Belt and prevent urban sprawl by keeping land permanently open, it is logical that land within the Green Belt which is previously developed should be prioritised for removal from the Green Belt and allocated for more intensive sustainable development.
-This will ensure the scale of greenfield Green Belt land required to meet the growth needs for the Borough are kept to a minimum and the impact on the Green Belt minimised. - 37.
-Our Client's site offers the opportunity to direct development towards partly previously developed land in the Green Belt comprising a house and employment estate.
-It is a site which is in a medium to highly sustainable location in a residential area with strong defensible boundaries where the land makes a minimal contribution towards Green Belt purposes and openness, and residential development affords the opportunity to remove a potential 'nuisance neighbour' employment use.
+This will ensure the scale of greenfield Green Belt land required to meet the growth needs for the Borough are kept to a minimum and the impact on the Green Belt minimised. - 35.
+Our Client's site offers the opportunity to direct development towards a sustainable location close to the centre of Catherine de Barnes, with strong defensible boundaries (when combined with Site Ref 2), where the land makes a minimal contribution towards openness, has no known ecological, highway, flood risk or landscape quality constraints.